 Texas is no stranger to severe storms.
-Here in Dallas, we have had to endure tornadoes, hurricanes, and hail storms that have wreaked havoc on our homes and businesses.
+Here in Dallas, we endure tornadoes, hurricanes, and hail storms that have wreaked havoc on our homes and businesses.
 With over 50 years experience in the restoration business, Mr Restore has seen hundreds of properties destroyed by wind and water.
-We have seen it all, and we know exactly what can be done to protect your home from preventable storm damage.
-Check out some of our tips below that could help save your property and belongings.
+We have seen it all and know exactly what can be done to protect your home from preventable storm damage.
+Check out some of our tips below that could help save your property and belongings:

 Check your gutters and drainage system

 It is easy to forget about your gutters and drainpipes, but flooding and water damage can easily be prevented by cleaning them out before a storm.
 If a gutter or drainpipe is cluttered or clogged, the water from heavy rain cannot pass through.
 This backed-up water then floods into your home.
-Mr. Restore unfortunately has had to respond to serious, preventable water damage caused by unkempt gutters.
 Check to make sure your drainage system is clear of any leaves, sticks, dirt, and other debris.

 Prepare Your Yard